Our Review Process

 In polycystic ovary syndrome, several small cysts, or sacs filled with fluid, are formed in the ovaries.
 It is a complex condition as imaging tests show that some women who have been diagnosed with PCOS do not develop cysts on their ovaries.
 Moreover, it is also seen that women who do not have PCOS sometimes report these cysts.

 An added complication of PCOS also affects the process of ovulation.
 Ovulation occurs when a mature egg is released from the ovary.
 During conception, this egg is then fertilized by the male sperm.
 If fertilization does not occur, the egg is expelled from the body in the menstrual cycle.
 In certain cases, the body might not be able to make enough hormones required for seamless ovulation.
 This is when cysts develop and make androgens.
 Women with PCOS often report higher levels of androgens in their bodies that, in turn, cause more issues with the menstrual cycle.
+Also know about best medicine for diabetes in India.

 To get the best treatment for PCOS in India, scientists and doctors have researched and conducted multiple studies to first understand the potential causes of the condition.
 However, the exact cause of the condition can still not be pinpointed to a single factor.
 It is often a cluster of different issues that can lead to the eventual development of a full-blown diagnosis of PCOS.
 Multiple factors come into play while causing such issues.